lenddoefl/cache-stampede-protection/README.md

 This is a companion repo for the blog post, "Preventing Cache Stampedes Using python-redis-lock" on the EFL Technology Blog.

-It contains two example scripts that show how to use locks to prevent "cache stampedes" when cached values become stale:
+It contains three example scripts that show how to use locks to prevent "cache stampedes" when cached values become stale:

+- `cache_stampede/example_no_protection.py` shows what happens during a cache stampede.
 - `cache_stampede/example_threading.py` proves the concept by using `threading.Lock` to control access to the cache among multiple threads in a single process.